CamSpencer816/twitch-twitter-integration/README.md

 * [Twitch Developer Application](https://dev.twitch.tv/console/apps)

 ## Folder/File Organization
-* `api`: Classes that handle requests to external APIs
 * `azure`: Bash scripts used to setup and configure the Azure resources
+* `azure-devops`: Continuous integration and delivery pipelines for Azure DevOps
 * `azure-function`: Perform the actions with simple endpoints
+* `azure-function/api`: Classes that manage APIs to external endpoints
-* `tasks`: Classes that combine APIs to perform custom actions
+* `azure-function/tasks`: Classes that combine APIs to perform custom actions

 ## How To Run - Local
-1. Install dependencies with `npm install`
+1. Install dependencies with `npm install` from the `azure-function` folder
 1. Rename the file `example.local.settings.json` in `azure-function` to `local.settings.json`, and set values with personal credentials
 1. Run a local instance of the Azure Function with `npm start` from the `package.json` in `azure-function`
 1. Make calls to http://localhost:7071/api/IsChannelLive with optional query parameter `name`.
 Ex http://localhost:7071/api/IsChannelLive?name=Channel